alexjeffburke/fugl/README.md

 ## Credits

-This tool started began as a fork of [dont-break](https://github.com/bahmutov/dont-break.git) but the drift of use-cases required a havy rewrite of the internal architecture and thus Fugl was born.
+This tool started began as a fork of [dont-break](https://github.com/bahmutov/dont-break.git) but the drift of use-cases required a substantial rework and thus Fugl was born.
+Since then almost the entire codebase has been rewritten.

 ### Compabibility with dont-break